ICBC Claims: The Process

 If you are an injured driver or passenger of a vehicle licensed and insured in BC, you can claim “no-fault” benefits even if you are partly or fully responsible for the accident provided that you meet the conditions of insurance.

 If the accident was not your fault (or only partly your fault) you can also claim damages that cover a number of things, including: pain and suffering, lost wages (past and future), out of pocket losses, medical care and rehabilitation.
 If you were partly to blame the money value of the damages is reduced by the percentage you were at-fault.
-For example, if you were 25% to blame for the accident your damages (money compensation) would be reduced by 25%.
+For example, if you were 25% to blame for the accident your damages (monetary compensation) would be reduced by 25%.

 We strongly recommend that you call us at 1-855-852-5100 (toll free, 24 hours) for a free consultation about your case preferably before you talk with ICBC.
 However, even if you’ve already reported the accident and started dealing with ICBC, we can still help you.